 Jaw Clenching/ Tension

-At Youth Lab, we provide consultations for the assessment and management of jaw clenching, teeth grinding (bruxism), and masseter muscle tension.
+At Youth Lab, we provide consultations for individuals experiencing jaw discomfort, clenching, or muscle tension.
+Suitability is determined on an individual basis.

 Suitable for